 The Medical Center has agreements with third-party payers that provide for payments to the Medical Center at amounts different from its established rates.
-These payment arrangements include those shown on the following page.
+These payment arrangements include:

-Medicare.
+- Medicare.
 Inpatient acute care services and substantially all outpatient services rendered to Medicare program beneficiaries are paid based on a cost reimbursement methodology.
-The Medical Center is reimbursed for certain services at tentative rates, with final settlement determined after submission of annual cost reports by the Medical Center and audits thereof by the Medicare administrative contractor.
+The Medical Center is reimbursed for certain services at tentative rates, with final settlement determined after submission of annual cost reports by the Medical Center and audits thereof by the Medicare administrative contractor. - Medicaid.

-Medicaid.
 Inpatient and outpatient services rendered to Medicaid program beneficiaries are reimbursed under a cost reimbursement methodology.
 The Medical Center is reimbursed for cost reimbursable services at tentative rates, with final settlement determined after submission of annual cost reports by the Medical Center and audits thereof by the Medicaid administrative contractor.

-Approximately 56 percent and 57 percent of net patient service revenue is from participation in the Medicare and state-sponsored Medicaid programs for the years ended December 31, 2014 and 2013, respectively.
+Approximately 53 percent and 56 percent of net patient service revenue is from participation in the Medicare and state-sponsored Medicaid programs for the years ended December 31, 2015 and 2014, respectively.
 Laws and regulations governing the Medicare and Medicaid programs are complex and subject to interpretation and change.
 As a result, it is reasonably possible that recorded estimates will change materially in the near term.

 On December 12, 2011, the United States Department of Health & Human Services approved a Medicaid Section 1115(a) demonstration entitled "Texas Health Transformation and Quality Improvement Program."
-This demonstration will expand existing Medicaid managed care programs and establish two funding pools that will assist providers with uncompensated care costs and promote health system transformation.
-The demonstration is effective from December 12, 2011 to September 30, 2016, and will have a material impact on the Medical Center's future Medicaid funding.
-The funding received through this demonstration will impact the funding the Medical Center has historically received under the Texas Medicaid Disproportionate Share program and will replace the funding historically received through the UPL program, both designed to assist those facilities serving the majority of the indigent patients by providing funds supporting increased access to health care within the community.
-Total funding received through the Texas Medicaid supplemental funding programs was approximately \$2,304,000 and \$1,788,000 for the years ended December 31, 2014 and 2013, respectively.
+This demonstration expanded existing Medicaid managed care programs and established two funding pools that assist providers with uncompensated care costs and promote health system transformation.
+The demonstration is effective from December 12, 2011 to September 30, 2016, and has a material impact on the Medical Center's Medicaid funding.
+On May 2, 2016, the Texas Health and Human Services Commission announced CMS has agreed to extend the Waiver through December 2017 at current funding levels.
+During the extension period, Texas Health and Human Services Commission and CMS will continue negotiating a longer term extension.
+Total funding received through the Texas Medicaid supplemental funding programs was approximately \$2,101,000 and \$2,304,000 for the years ended December 31, 2015 and 2014, respectively.

 The Medical Center has elected to fund certain elements of the State of Texas' private UPL program.
-During the years ended December 31, 2014 and 2013, the Medical Center recognized funding of approximately \$1,210,000 and \$2,280,000, respectively.
+During the years ended December 31, 2015 and 2014, the Medical Center recognized funding of approximately \$2,435,000 and \$1,210,000, respectively.